albertgfliu/cs111/README.md

 all of its options.
 We implemented the “command” option by obtaining the status of child process with WNOHANG without "actually waiting" for any process to terminate.

+6. In the Makefile, we use the -std=gnu11 to compile our source file